How to Remove Mold From Wood

 Take the appropriate safety measures to keep yourself safe.
 Wear rubber gloves and safety goggles and importantly, don an air mask to prevent mold spores from getting into your lungs.
 If you intend to use a cleaning solution that contains bleach, wear protective outerwear in order to safeguard your clothing against stains.

 Using a machine equipped with a HEPA filter, vacuum the affected area of wood to remove any loose mold spores (along with any other accumulated dirt and debris).
-Once finished, empty the vacuum bag or canister into a plastic bag outside the house.
+Once you’re done, empty the vacuum bag or canister into a plastic bag outside the house.
 Tightly seal the bag and dispose of it.

-If the wood you’re dealing with is either painted or stained, that means the mold has not penetrated.
-You can therefore stick to a mild cleaning solution—a simple mixture of dishwashing detergent and warm water.
-Dip a soft-bristled scrub brush into the soapy water you’ve prepared, then gently go over the moldy area.
-If you get unsatisfactory results, opt for vinegar, an effective mold killer.
+This soap scrub may not be enough to remove the mold, at which point it’s time to apply vinegar, an effective mold killer.
 With a spray bottle filled with vinegar, spritz the mold and then let the vinegar sit for an hour to work its magic.
-Once enough time has elapsed, proceed to wipe down the wood with a clean, damp towel.
+Once enough time has elapsed, wipe down the wood with a clean, damp towel.
 Inspect the wood for any remaining mold, and if you don’t see any, wipe the wood down with a rag.